dawnl3ss/Aether-PHP/README.md

 CSRF protection via CsrfMiddleware in the pipeline - automatic token generation and validation on POST/PUT/DELETE.

 ### 4. Database Layer - Simple Yet Powerful
 DatabaseWrapper + driver system supports MySQL & SQLite out of the box.
-Use DatabaseWrapper::_getInstance() for singleton access, optionally specifying the driver.
+Use DatabaseWrapper for singleton access, specifying the database name and the driver.

 > Usage Example: Fetch Users